GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 1. In the oxTrust admin console, go to `Configuration` > `Manage authentication` > `Passport authn method`, double check your strategies are listed and the client ID/secrets are properly shown, otherwise make any adjustment before proceeding.

+1. Move to the "Configuration -> Manage Custom scripts -> UMA RPT Policies" page and make sure "uma_client_authz_rpt_policy" script is enabled there.

 1. Start passport service: `# service passport start`

 1. Clean the temporary files: `# cd ~/; rm -rf ~/passport_update`